CollinHerber/cnst-wiki-content/Religion.md

 <details>
   <summary>Devotee</summary>
+  During the night, you are less likely to be detected and are more proficient with picking pockets.
 During prayer, you may astrally observe the nearest person within 300 feet.
 </details>

 ### [***Peryite***](https://en.uesp.net/wiki/Lore:Peryite)